This vegetarian Fennel Spinach Stuffing recipe is made from scratch with bread and eggs. A hearty gluten free side dish for Thanksgiving!

 - Ina Garten Apple Crisp

-Fennel stuffing is a quintessential Thanksgiving dish and pairs perfectly with a traditional holiday dinner like turkey, mashed potatoes, gravy, and pie.
+Stuffing is a commonly served during Thanksgiving and pairs perfectly with a traditional holiday dinner like turkey, mashed potatoes, gravy, and pie.

 Planning a Thanksgiving menu?
 Check out these recipes!